kilfour/QuickFuzzr/Docs/B_Reference/E_ExtensionMethods/Methods/ExtFuzzrShuffle.md

 # Shuffle
-Randomly shuffles the sequence produced by the source fuzzr.
+Randomly shuffles the sequence produced by the source Fuzzr.

 **Signature:**
 ```csharp